juber010/juber010/README.md

 ### Hi there 👋
+it's a meeee juber010.

+currently studying (short for "student dying") at HSNR

 <!--
 **juber010/juber010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.